-If based upon current information and events, it is probable the company will not collect substantially all amounts due according to the contractual terms of the original loan agreement, then a loan is designated as impaired.
+If based upon current information and events, it is deemed probable the company will not collect substantially all amounts due according to the contractual terms of the original loan agreement, then a loan is designated as impaired.
 An insignificant delay or insignificant shortfall in the amount of payments does not constitute non-performance with the contractual terms of the original loan agreement if the manager expects to collect the amounts due including interest accrued at the contractual interest rate for the period of delay.
-In determining the probability that the borrower will not substantially perform according to the terms of the original loan agreement, the manager considers the following factors:
+In determining the probability that the borrower will not substantially perform according to the terms of the original loan agreement, the manager considers the following:

-- Payment status if payments are in arrears 90+ days (typically 3 payments past due) loans are designated impaired unless resolution of the delinquency is forthcoming without significant delay. - Bankruptcy if the borrower files bankruptcy, the loan is designated impaired. - Notice of sale if the company files a notice of sale, the loan is designated impaired.
+- payment status if payments are in arrears 90+ days (typically 3 payments past due) loans are designated impaired unless resolution of the delinquency is forthcoming without significant delay; - bankruptcy if the borrower files bankruptcy, the loan is designated impaired; - notice of sale if the company files a notice of sale, the loan is designated impaired.

-Payments on impaired loans are applied in the following order: late fees, accrued interest, advances, and lastly to principal.
+Payments on loans designated as impaired are applied in the following order: late fees, accrued interest, advances, and lastly to principal.

-A provision for loan losses to adjust the allowance for loan losses (principal and/or recorded interest) is made in an amount such that the net carrying amount (unpaid principal less the specific allowance) is reduced to the lower of the loan balance or the estimated fair value of the related collateral, net of any costs to sell in arriving at net realizable value and net of any senior loans.
+For loans that are deemed collateral dependent for repayment, a provision for loan losses is recorded to adjust the allowance for loan losses (principal and/or recorded interest) in an amount such that the net carrying amount (unpaid principal plus recorded interest, less the specific allowance) is reduced to the lower of the loan balance or the estimated fair value of the related collateral, net of any costs to sell and net of any senior debt and claims.

 The company charges off uncollectible loans and related receivables directly to the allowance account once it is determined the full amount is not collectible.
 Any amounts collected after a charge off is deemed a recovery of loan losses.

-At foreclosure, any excess of the recorded investment in the loan (accounting basis) over the net realizable value of the collateral is charged against the allowance for loan losses.
+If the loan goes to foreclosure, an updated appraisal is ordered and the recorded investment in the loan is adjusted to the net realizable value of the REO to be acquired.
+The adjustment is made to the specific reserve in the allowance for loan losses by a charge or a credit to the provision for loan losses.